HomeHome Intuitionistic Logic Explorer

 wff 𝑥𝜑

-Not-free is a commonly used constraint, so it is useful to have a notation for it.
+Nonfreeness is a commonly used condition, so it is useful to have a notation for it.
 Surprisingly, there is no common formal notation for it, so here we devise one.
-Our definition lets us work with the not-free notion within the logic itself rather than as a metalogical side condition.
+Our definition lets us work with the notion of nonfreeness within the logic itself rather than as a metalogical side condition.

-To be precise, our definition really means "effectively not free," because it is slightly less restrictive than the usual textbook definition for not-free (which only considers syntactic freedom).
-For example, 𝑥 is effectively not free in the bare expression 𝑥 = 𝑥, even though 𝑥 would be considered free in the usual textbook definition, because the value of 𝑥 in the expression 𝑥 = 𝑥 cannot affect the truth of the expression (and thus substitution will not change the result).
+To be precise, our definition really means "effectively not free", because it is slightly less restrictive than the usual textbook definition for "not free" (which considers syntactic freedom).
+For example, 𝑥 is effectively not free in the expression 𝑥 = 𝑥 (even though 𝑥 is syntactically free in it, so would be considered "free" in the usual textbook definition) because the value of 𝑥 in the formula 𝑥 = 𝑥 does not affect the truth of that formula (and thus substitutions will not change the result), see nfequid 1702.
 (Contributed by Mario Carneiro, 11-Aug-2016.)

 (Ⅎ𝑥𝜑 ↔ ∀𝑥(𝜑 → ∀𝑥𝜑))